greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

     - In the **Role** field, enter `PUBLIC`.

     - Select **Test connection** to test the Data Asset connection.
-When you're done, your screen should appear similar to the following:
+Your screen should now appear similar to the following:

         ![Data Source](../img/snowflake/Add-Data-Source.png)